 Hands down, cornbread dressing has always been my favorite part of the Thanksgiving meal.
-There's just something SO wonderful about herbs, broth, celery, and cornbread all mingled together.
+There's just something SO wonderful about herbs, broth, celery, and cornbread all mingled together in a casserole.

-After going vegan in 2011, this was one of our first family dishes I had to make vegan!
+After going vegan in 2011, this was one of our first family dishes I just HAD to make vegan!
 And it tastes exactly like the original.
-I hope you love it, too.
+I hope you love it, too!

 Ingredient Notes

-- Cornbread - I've made this recipe with my Southern-Style Savory Vegan Cornbread (made with vegan butter) AND my Oil-Free Cornbread.
-Both work perfectly in this dish.
+- cornbread - I've made this recipe with my Southern-Style Savory Vegan Cornbread (made with vegan butter) AND my Oil-Free Cornbread.
+Both work perfectly in this recipe.

-- Mushrooms - these are optional and weren't part of Mom's cornbread dressing, but if you're a mushroom fan you'll love this addition.
-Otherwise, omit.
+- mushrooms - these are optional and weren't part of Mom's cornbread dressing, but if you're a mushroom fan you'll love this addition.
+Otherwise, simply leave them out.

-- Broth - I often use Better Than Bouillon's No Chicken Base mixed with water because it adds extra savory flavor.
+- broth - I often use Better Than Bouillon's No Chicken Base mixed with water because it adds extra savory flavor.
 But this product isn't oil- or gluten-free.
-Any salty vegetable broth is fine, too.
+So keep that in mind.
+Any salty vegetable broth you like is fine.

 See recipe card below for amounts and full instructions.

-- Make cornbread the day before, and leave it out overnight to dry.
+- Make the cornbread the day before, and leave it out overnight to dry out.
 (See Tips below for a quick-dry option.)

-- When you're ready to make cornbread dressing, preheat the oven and a sauté pan.
+- When you're ready to make the dressing, preheat the oven and a sauté pan.
 Sauté the veggies and herbs, which takes about 15 minutes.

 - Crumble about half of the cornbread into a casserole dish.
 Cube a few slices of your favorite whole-grain or gluten-free bread, and add that to the dish.